pcdslab/SpeCollate/index.md

 Below sections separately explain setup for training and search operation.
 You can skip the training section if you only intend to use SpeCollate for database search.

-## Training

-### Prerequisites
+## Prerequisites

 - Linux server with Ubuntu 16.04 (or later) or CentOS 8.1 (or later).
 - At least 120GBs of system memory and 10 CPU cores.
 - Cuda enabled GPU with at least 12 GBs of memory.
 Cuda Toolkit 10.0 (or later).

-### Setup
+## Training

 1. Download the [specollate.tar.gz](link) file and extract the contents using the following command:
 `tar -xzf specollate.tar.gz`
-The extracted directory contains multiple files including
+The extracted directory contains multiple files including:
-    - specollate-train: This is the executable for training SpeCollate.
+    - `specollate-train`: This is the executable for training SpeCollate.
-    - specollate-search: This is the executable for database.
+    - `specollate-search`: This is the executable for database.
-    - config.ini: Parameter file for training and searching.
+    - `config.ini`: Parameter file for training and searching.
-    - models (dir): Contains the pretrained model.
+    - `models (dir)`: Contains the pretrained model.
 New models will also be stored here.
-    - percolator (dir): Percolator input (.pin) files be placed here after the search is complete.
+    - `percolator (dir)`: Percolator input (.pin) files be placed here after the search is complete.

 2. Download the preprocessed data for training ([specollate-training-data.tar.gz](link)) and extract the contents using:
 `tar -xzf specollate-training-data.tar.gz`

 3. Open the config.ini file from step 1 in your favorite text editor and set the following parameters:
-    - in_tensor_dir in [preprocess] section: Absolute path of the decompressed file from step 2.
+    - `in_tensor_dir` in [preprocess] section: Absolute path of the decompressed file from step 2.
-    - model_name in [ml] section: The name by which to wish to save the trained model file.
+    - `model_name` in [ml] section: The name by which to wish to save the trained model file.
     - other parameters in [ml] section: You can adjust different hyperparameters in the [ml] section e.g. learning-rate, dropout etc.

 4. Execute the specollate_train file.
-'./specollate_search'
+`./specollate_search`

 ## Search